jupyterhub/repo2docker/README.md

 Supported on Linux and macOS.
 [See documentation note about Windows support.](http://repo2docker.readthedocs.io/en/latest/install.html#note-about-windows-support)

-## Installation
+### Installation

+This a quick guide to installing `repo2docker`, see our documentation for [a full guide](https://repo2docker.readthedocs.io/en/latest/install.html).

-To install from PyPI, the python packaging index, using `pip`:
+To install from PyPI:

 ```bash
 pip install jupyter-repo2docker